Chapter 1. Introduction to cloud-init

 • Vendor data is optionally provided by the organization (for example, a cloud provider) and includes information that can customize the image to better fit the environment where the image runs. cloud-init acts upon optional vendor data and user data after it reads any metadata and initializes the system.
 By default, vendor data runs on the first boot.
 You can disable vendor data execution.

-Refer to the cloud-init Documentation section Instance Metadata for a description of metadata; Datasources for a list of datasources; and Vendor Data for more information on vendor data.
+Refer to the cloud-init Documentation section Instance Metadata for a description of metadata; Datasources for a list of datasources; and Vendor Data for more information about vendor data.

 cloud-init attempts to identify the cloud platform using the script ds-identify.
 The script runs on the first boot of an instance.